mvolkmann/blog/src/flutter.md

   The "Extract Widget" command creates a new `Widget` subclass whose `build` method includes the selected widget (only one) and replaces it with an instance of the new widget.
+  The new class definition can be moved to a new source file so it can be reused from multiple source files.

   Select multiple widgets and press cmd-period or click the lightbulb icon to open a context menu with the following options: